OT Itinerary: Two Days In Kodaikanal, 'The Princess Of Hill Stations'

-Explore attractions like Coakers Walk, Bryant Park and Kodai Lake on day one.
-On day two, visit Moir Point, the Guna Cave and the Pine Forest for stunning views and photo opportunities
+Explore attractions like Coakers Walk, Bryant Park and Kodai Lake on day one, followed by visits to Moir Point, the Guna Cave and the Pine Forest for stunning views and photo opportunities on day two

 Updated on